techgrounds/techgrounds-JarBanf/10_Final-Project/decisions_document.md

 ## Customer Background Information
 ### 🏫 🏢 🏦 🏤
+**Background information about the customer that can be useful when designing the cloud infrastructure.**

 ### Organization
 - Based in NL
 - Small office, including administration department